status-im/help.status.im/docs/en/status-communities/transfer-your-community-s-ownership.md

 When you transfer the ownership, the new owner's computer becomes a community node with full control of the community, including its settings, permissions and membership approvals.

 !!! tip
     If you need help managing your community, consider adding others as admins.
-For more information, check out [Co-manage your Status Community][co-manage-your-status-community].
+For more information, check out [Delegate admin functions to community members][delegate-admin-functions-to-community-members].

 ## Current security issues you should consider